Audi 80: B4 (1991–1995)

 Because the United States does not recognise the international ECE Regulations on auto safety components and constructions, but rather maintains its own Federal Motor Vehicle Safety Standards, the front of the B4 had to be specially redesigned for vehicles sold in North America.
 The front and bumper had to be designed to accommodate impact energy absorbers not required outside North America.
-Instead of the dual-reflector headlamps, a single-reflector design was used inboard of an amber combination turn signal, parking, and side marker lamp and reflector wrapping around the corner, and fog lamps smaller than the rest-of-world items were placed the corners of the bumper air duct.
+Instead of the dual-reflector headlamps, a single-reflector design was used inboard of an amber combination turn signal, parking, and side marker lamp and reflector wrapping around the corner, and fog lamps smaller than the rest-of-world items were placed on the corners of the bumper air duct.

 European market cars were now available with a selection of inline four-cylinder engines, as well as the familiar in-line five, and two different new V6 engines (2.6-litre and 2.8-litre); the later 2.8-litre V6 was the only engine available for vehicles sold in North America.
 As another first, Audi introduced a new high-torque, direct-injection, turbocharged diesel engine, the 66 kW 1.9-litre TDI (Turbocharged Direct Injection).
 The standard 1.8-litre petrol engine of the B3 was discontinued; a two-litre, 66 kW, four-cylinder petrol engine, a variation of the previously known 85 kW 2.0 E engine, was now available for the base model.

 Altogether, although some layouts were not available everywhere outside Germany, Audi offered the following engine range for the 80/90 B4: